YOU’VE GOT QUESTIONS, WE’VE GOT ANSWERS.

 Selenium is an essential trace mineral and the fact that there’s more Selenium in thyroid tissue than in any other organ in the human body tells you something about the influential role this mineral plays in the proper functioning of your thyroid gland.
 And a healthy thyroid gland is important, as it regulates your metabolism.
 A study including over 6,000 people found that low levels of selenium were associated with abnormal thyroid function.

-A surprising benefit of Vitamin D is that it can boost weight loss.
+Interestingly Vitamin D may help with weight loss.
 A study in the British Journal of Nutrition showed that people taking a daily calcium and vitamin D supplement were able to lose more weight than subjects taking a placebo.

 B vitamins help the body break down fats, carbohydrates, and proteins so that our bodies can use them for energy and rebuilding tissues, muscles, and organs.